Hello again!

 Civitavecchia (Rome)

 Civitavecchia is the city of Rome´s port on the Tyrrhenian Sea.
 The harbour is formed by two piers and a breakwater, on which is a lighthouse.
-The name Civitavecchia means ancient town.
+The name Civitavecchia means Ancient Town.
 There, the Eternal City lies before us in large format architectural and artistic sculptures such as the Colosseum, the most important monument of ancient Rome and used for public entertainment.
-Do not miss the Trevi Fountain and make a wish while you throw a coin back and continues to the Pantheon, one of the best preserved monuments of antiquity, Piazza Navona and the Vatican City.
-Take a walk through the Plaza of Spain and rest on the steps of Trinita dei Monti before heading to Via Condotti, wide avenue lined with shops.
+Do not miss the Trevi Fountain and make a wish while you throw a coin over your shoulder and then continue to the Pantheon, one of the best-preserved monuments of antiquity, Piazza Navona, and the Vatican City.
+Take a walk through the Plaza of Spain and rest on the steps of Trinita dei Monti before heading to Via Condotti, a wide avenue lined with shops.
+Civitavecchia is always popular with cruise passengers because, as noted earlier, it is the gateway to Rome.
+All cruise lines tend to offer shore excursions here to the Eternal City and we highly recommend that you book one.Â

 See cruises from Civitavecchia (Rome)Chania (Crete)